vineetk1/Build-a-Deep-Learning-machine/README.md

    * [Install software]()

 # Pick hardware components
-Register for an account on PC-Part-Picker at https://pcpartpicker.com/.
+Register for an account at <a href="https://pcpartpicker.com" target="_blank">PC Part Picker</a>.
 This site is invaluable for building a system.
 It lists prices of components from various vendors, detects incompatibilities among selected components, keeps track of wattage the components will consume, and a lot more.

 Following is a list of components and their prices:
 $ &thinsp; 250 &emsp; &emsp; i5-8400 CPU and Motherboard